bartbilliet/BotFramework-FreshDeskChannel/README.md

       "Status": 4
     }
   ```
-- The channel can listen for [proactive bot messages](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-howto-proactive-message) for a configurable number of days, without receiving new incoming customer messages on the FreshDesk ticket.
+- The channel can continue listening for [proactive bot messages](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-howto-proactive-message) for a configurable number of days after the last message on the FreshDesk ticket was received.
 - Extensibility for pre-processing of messages before they are sent to the Bot Framework, and post-processing on the bot responses.
 This allows for extensibility by sending messages through a Logic App connector, Azure Function, or other API integrations and can be used in scenarios such as for example translating bot messages.
-  The extensibility is offered by setting the keys **PreProcessingExtensibility** and **PostProcessingExtensibility** in the Settings.json to the URL of your API which should accept the POST method.
+  The extensibility is offered by setting the keys **PreProcessingExtensibility** and **PostProcessingExtensibility** in the settings.json to the URL of your API which should accept the POST method.

   The **pre-processing** extensibility API will receive following object as POST data:
     ```json